Course XXVII - Teaching 23: The Jains

 The inception of Jainism cannot be determined exactly, since its memory is lost in the first centuries of Hinduism, though it appears formally established in the beginning of Hinduism.

 Certain people mistook it with Brahmanic religion and others considered it a lost branch of Buddhism; but it is neither the one nor the other.
 It is self-formed and based on millenary Vedic teachings.
-One may say the main formula of a follower of Jainism is: To love any living being and to respect as much animals as humans.

 These early nihilistic people do not eat meat, and to a Jain, is a sin to see how an animal is maltreated and not to give it help.